Unfriendly countries list: Similar lists

 The finance ministry on 5 June 2023 expanded its "offshore blacklist" to 91 countries to include the European Union, United Kingdom, Switzerland, United States, Canada, Japan, South Korea, Singapore, Taiwan, Australia and New Zealand.
 This list is for countries with low taxes or those that do not send financial information to the Federal Taxation Service of Russia.

-On 17 September 2024, Russia published a list of countries that are alleged to impose "destructive neoliberal values" on their citizens which "contradict traditional Russian spiritual and moral values", intended to ease the process for their citizens to apply for Russian residence visas.
-This list of countries is identical to the unfriendly countries list, except for not containing Hungary and Slovakia.
+On 17 September 2024, Russia published a list of countries which it alleged imposed "destructive neoliberal values" on their citizens which "contradict traditional Russian spiritual and moral values", intended to ease the process for their citizens to apply for Russian residence visas.
+This list of countries was identical to the unfriendly countries list, except for not including Hungary and Slovakia.